 Or go to Module -> Recruitment -> Add new job.
-This section is where the job position is created and it’s in 5 steps as shown in the figure below.
+This section is where the job position is created and it’s in 5 steps.
+Just follow the wizard up to the end.

 Figure 3: New Job

 NOTE: Each step of the registration process must be filled to proceed to the next steps.